Amputations Arising From Serious Highway Collisions

 Here in the Baltimore area, as with many other parts of the state, such as Columbia, Annapolis, Rockville and even in Washington, D.C., roadway collisions occur all too frequently and cause injury to tens of thousands of Marylanders every year.
 Regardless of the reason for any particular traffic wreck -- be it drunk or distracted driving, failure to yield, reckless driving or road rage -- once a crash has happened, the victims and their families must inevitably pick up the pieces and try to get on with their lives.

-As experienced personal injury attorneys, the legal team at Lebowitz & Mzhen, LLC, knows that a fair number of car, truck and motorcycle collisions leave the driver and/or passengers in serious or critical condition at a local hospital with a questionable future ahead of them.
+As experienced personal injury attorneys, the legal team at Lebowitz & Mzhen Personal Injury Lawyers, knows that a fair number of car, truck and motorcycle collisions leave the driver and/or passengers in serious or critical condition at a local hospital with a questionable future ahead of them.
 Although cuts, burns and bruises may heal to some extent, and bones can mend over time, the loss of even one limb can turn a car accident victim’s life upside down.

 Sometimes, the violent nature of a road accident -- whether due to excessive speed or other aggravating circumstances -- can result in the immediate loss of an arm or leg.
 In other instances, a critically injured car accident victim can end up losing a limb to amputation in order to save the individual’s life when no other options are available.
 Whatever the cause, amputation is hardly ever a first choice when it comes to treating injured patients.